 - have a partner who is pregnant or may become pregnant.
 Men who are sexually active with a pregnant woman must use a condom during and for 3 months after treatment with ERLEADA™.
-If your sexual partner may become pregnant, an effective birth control (contraception) must be used during and for 3 months after treatment.
+If your sexual partner may become pregnant, effective birth control (contraception) must be used during and for 3 months after treatment.
 Talk with your healthcare provider if you have questions about birth control.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 ERLEADA™ can interact with many other medicines.

 You should not start or stop any medicine before you talk with the healthcare provider that prescribed ERLEADA™.

 Know the medicines you take.
 Keep a list of them with you to show to your healthcare provider and pharmacist when you get a new medicine.